philgookang/ActionStack.js/README.md

 # ActionStack.js
-A simple javascript class that holds all the action in side the body content of the page and runs through the stacked actions at the end of the page--to prevent page loading bottle-necks.
+A simple javascript class that has a stack that holds all the action inside the body content of the page.
+At the page end of the page, it will run through the stacked actions to prevent page loading bottle-necks.

 Overview
 --------